ruksi/genvi/ABOUT.md

     the extra layer will cause unnecessary latency while developing.
     Or make it impossible to use an integration without a secondary installation, which makes matching the tool versions.
-    <br/><br/>
-    Also, setting up 10+ virtual environments without a cache takes a couple of minutes without much of a benefit.
 </dd>
 <dt>
     Who uses <code>make</code> anymore?